phoenix-rtos/phoenix-rtos-doc/devices/libsdio/README.md

 > **NOTE:** `len` parameter has to be a multiple of `blocksz` when performing a block transfer with `blockMode` set to *true*.

 > **NOTE:** `address` parameter specifies only the base address of the transfer.
-If `blockMode` is set to *true*, then the address is automatically incremented by the card with every following block.
+If `blockMode` is set to *true*, then the address is automatically incremented by the device with every completed block.

 **Returns:**